FreshSupaSulley/Auto-2FA/README.md

 Security
 --------
-DuOSU is a secure alternative to the Duo Mobile app.
-This extension doesn't hack or bypass Duo Mobile's security; it creates a digital Duo Mobile device in your browser that's used to approve push requests just like your phone.
+DuOSU is a secure alternative to the Duo Mobile app, yet ultimately relies on the security practices of the user.
+If the user's browser account is compromised due to a poor password or failure to log out of a public machine, the extension may also be compromised.
+Users may also be socially engineered to send their exported Duo Mobile device information to an unauthorized party.
+It's vital that users understand the importance of maintaining good security practices.

 #### Are extensions safe to be used as 2-factor authenticators?
 Yes.
 Modern web browsers use a system of "Isolated Worlds" to separate extensions from each other and from potentially malicious web page JavaScript.
 In other words, it's ensured by the browser that extensions cannot be accessed by malicious code (you can read more [here](https://developer.chrome.com/docs/extensions/mv3/content_scripts/#isolated_world)).
-The user's Duo Mobile device data (used to approve push requests) is also kept secure by the browser.
+The user's Duo Mobile device data (used to approve push requests) is also kept secure by this practice.

 #### Does using this extension put me at risk for my Duo account to be hacked?
-No (as long as you use this extension on a well-protected computer).
-DuOSU cannot approve push requests until it's clicked, meaning a hacker would need either physical possession of your computer, or the hacker has hacked into your web browser's account and are syncing the DuOSU data to their computer.
+If you follow good security practices, no. DuOSU resides in your browser account and cannot approve push requests without direct action, meaning a hacker would need either physical possession of a computer with your browser account logged in, or its password.
 Make sure to only use DuOSU on a private computer that only you have access to.

 Because DuOSU allows importing / exporting login information, it's possible that users could mistakenly send this information to an unauthorized party.
 This won't happen as long as you keep your login data private, so **DO NOT SEND YOUR LOGIN INFORMATION TO ANYONE**.
-You should only transfer your login data to another machine you own and protect.
-Do **NOT** use DuOSU on a public machine where anyone can approve push requests for your account.
+You should only transfer your login data to another machine you own.
+Do **NOT** use DuOSU on a public machine where anyone can access your account.

 #### What exactly happens when I click DuOSU?
 What happens if there's multiple login attempts?
-If only 1 push request is active, that login attempt is approved and its details are displayed to the user.
+If only 1 push request is active, that login attempt is approved and its details are displayed.
 You can review the push request before it's approved by disabling one-click logins in settings for extra security.
-If 2 or more push requests are active, they are listed to the user to filter out the suspicious login attempts by comparing IP addresses, locations, integrations, etc. This way, users can review push requests before and after clicking DuOSU to ensure an unauthorized login isn't approved.
+If 2 or more push requests are active, they are presented to you to filter out the suspicious login attempts by comparing IP addresses, locations, integrations, etc.

+#### What's the safest way to use DuOSU?
+1. Disable one-click logins.
+This allows you to review every login attempt before approving it.
+2. Disable syncing extension / add-ons with your account.
+DuOSU data will stay local to your machine in case your browser account is compromised.
+3. Protect your browser account.
+Use strong passwords and always log out of public computers.
+4. Never export and send your Duo Mobile device data to anyone.
+This is what allows DuOSU to log you in.

 One-Click Login
 ---------------
-If there's only one push request, it's immediately approved.
-Otherwise, DuOSU will ask for approval for the login when clicked.
-Keep in mind that if there's multiple login attempts, DuOSU will ask you to approve just one for security.
+If there's only one login attempt, it's immediately approved.
+Otherwise, DuOSU will ask for your permission to approve it.
+Keep in mind that if there's multiple login attempts, DuOSU will always ask for your permission regardless of one-click logins.

 Privacy
 -------
-DuOSU stores its Duo Mobile device information via the browser's storage API.
-This device information is accessible to all browsers that the user is signed into if their sync preferences support extensions / add-ons.
-No information created by this extension is sent anywhere but to Duo Mobile to approve push requests, and there are no servers or outside code involved.
+DuOSU syncs its Duo Mobile device information to your browser's account, meaning it's accessible to all browsers that the user is signed into if their sync preferences support extensions / add-ons.
+Although this is convenient, it allows your Duo Mobile account to be at risk if your browser account is compromised (see [Security](#security)).

+No information created by this extension is sent anywhere but to Duo Mobile, and there are no servers or outside code involved.
 Users can rest assured that their login data is secure.

-Your Duo Mobile device information can be exported in settings.
+However, your Duo Mobile device information can be exported in settings.
 Do **NOT** send your data to anyone!

 Acknowledgements
 ----------------